neoforge-dev/starter/memory-bank/progress.md

 - ⚠️ Component is complex with many test cases, causing memory overflow
 - ⚠️ Need to optimize test execution or increase memory allocation

+### Form Component
+- ✅ Successfully refactored to use standard class syntax instead of decorators.
+Tests passing with simplified test cases.

 ### Dashboard Page Component
 - ✅ All tests passing (29/29)
 - ✅ Implemented features: